GabiTulba/TJCTF2018-Write-ups/Nothing But Everything/Nothing But Everything.md

 ## Finding out the encryption:
 There are a few clues that reveal the encryption mechanism:
   1. Both the names and the contents were encrypted.
-  2. There is no Private Key, so the encryption system is simple and most probably easily reversible.
+  2. There is no Private Key?Public Key pair involved, so the encryption system is simple and most probably [deterministic](https://en.wikipedia.org/wiki/Deterministic_encryption) and easily reversible.
   3. The file names/ directory names and contents of the files are all numbers (very long numbers).
   4. The file and directory names varied quite a bit in length.
 <br>
 This lead me to think that the everything was transformed somehow byte by byte.<br>
-I then tought that the process was similar to how text messages usually are transformed to integers during RSA encryption so I tried that with the main directory's name.<br>
+I then tought that the process was similar to how text messages usually are transformed to integers during [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) encryption so I tried that with the main directory's name.<br>

 > `>>> x=1262404985085867488371`<br>
 > `>>> x=hex(x)[2:].strip('L')`<br>